Thursday, 9 January 2025

 In its Q3 2024 report, Counterpoint Research revealed that global foldable phone shipments dropped by 1% year-on-year.
 This decline was unexpected, as many competing brands recorded impressive growth in the same period.

 Xiaomi saw a staggering 185% year-on-year increase in shipments, Motorola achieved 164%, Honor grew by 121%, and even Huawei managed a 23% rise.
-These figures highlight a growing interest in foldables outside Samsung’s .
+These figures highlight a growing interest in foldables outside Samsung’s domain.

-The infographic from Counterpoint shows that Xiaomi and Motorola now hold 6% and 7% of the foldable market share, respectively, and have significant gains from negligible positions in the past.
+The from Counterpoint shows that Xiaomi and Motorola now hold 6% and 7% of the foldable market share, respectively, and have significant gains from negligible positions in the past.
 Honor doubled its share to 10%, solidifying its presence.

-Samsung, however, saw a sharp 21% drop in foldable shipments, reducing its market share to 56% from a dominant 70% in the same quarter last year.
+Samsung, however, saw a 21% drop in foldable shipments, reducing its market share to 56% from a dominant 70% in the same quarter last year.
 This decline coincided with the launch of its latest foldables, the Galaxy Z Fold6 and Galaxy Z Flip6.
 Traditionally, new releases drive sales, making these results even more surprising.

 Samsung’s challenges and rivals’ opportunities